 - Take fewer business deductions in the two years before you get a mortgage.
 You will pay more in taxes, but you want to be able to claim a higher level of income so that you can get a mortgage.

-How to Buy Home with No Income Documentation with a Competitive Mortgage Rate
+How to Buy Home with a No Income Documentation Loan and a Competitive Mortgage Rate

 No income documentation home loans were popular in the early 2000’s.
 Many mortgage lenders provided loans to people who had a minimum credit score without verifying their income.
 The no doc mortgage lenders would be the first to tell you that these loans were in some cases elevated risk, and many borrowers got these no doc home loans and had trouble paying on them.

 Today, loans with no income documentation are still available in a limited fashion.
 If you are interested in a loan with no income documentation or less documentation, below is some helpful information as you look for financing: